iam-budodi/e-commerce/cdbookstore/README.txt

 Why integration tests instead of the "maven-surefire-plugin" testrunner?
 The Arquillian test runner deploys the WAR file to the WildFly server and thus you have to build it yourself with the ShrinkWrap API.
-The goal "verify" (which triggers the maven-surefire-plugin) is executed later in the maven build lifecyle than the "test" goal so that the target artifact ("e-commerce.war") is already built.
+The goal "verify" (which triggers the maven-surefire-plugin) is executed later in the maven build lifecyle than the "test" goal so that the target artifact ("cdbookstore.war") is already built.
 You can build the final WAR by including those files.
 The "maven-surefire-plugin" is executed before the WAR file are created, so this WAR files would have to be built in the "@Deployment" method, too.

-mvn archetype:generate -Darchetype.iteractive=false --batch-mode -DgroupId=com.commerce -DartifactId=cdbookstore -Dversion=1 -DarchetypeGroupId=org.wildfly.
-archetype -DarchetypeArtifactId=wildfly-jakartaee-webapp-archetype -DarchetypeVersion=25.0.0.Final